-Community Anchor Institutions were identified by the Corporation through a largescale public engagement process which began with an identification of CAIs through consultation with various state sources and databases containing lists of locations falling into those categories, such as schools, hospitals, public safety answering points (PSAPs), and homeless shelters.
-This work has been continuously updated through the Corporation's Digital Equity Ecosystem Mapping Tool, linked here.
-This online tool enumerates all CAIs within Rhode Island, and solicits input from each CAI regarding their programs, services, and eligibility to receive support from BEAD programs.
+The Corporation identified CAIs through a large-scale public engagement process and via consultation with various state sources and databases containing lists of locations falling into those categories, such as schools, hospitals, public safety answering points (PSAPs), and homeless shelters.
+This work has been continuously updated through the Corporation's Digital Equity Ecosystem Mapping Tool, available at https://commerceri.com/broadband.
+This online tool enumerates all CAIs within Rhode Island, solicits input from the public to identify additional CAIs, and solicits input from each CAI regarding their programs, services, broadband availability and broadband need.